RudraModi360/Machine_Learning/readme.md

 ## Notebooks

 - **Decision Tree**: Notebook implementing Decision Tree algorithm for classification and visualization.
+Also contains:
+  - `K_Fold.ipynb`: Demonstrates K-Fold cross-validation technique for training and testing.
+  - `Titanic.ipynb`: Contains a model trained on the Titanic dataset.
+  - `Try_Tree.ipynb`: Provides a simple model for understanding the concept of decision trees.
 - **Hyperparameters and Fine-tuning**: Notebook demonstrating hyperparameter tuning techniques for improving model performance.
+Additionally, includes:
+  - `Hyperparameter_Detection.ipynb`: Notebook demonstrating techniques for detecting hyperparameters for a model based on the dataset.
+  - `Regularization_Methods.ipynb`: Notebook illustrating various regularization methods for preventing overfitting in machine learning models.
 - **KNN**: Notebook implementing K-Nearest Neighbors algorithm for classification and regression tasks.
+Also includes:
+  - `Bagging.ipynb`: Notebook demonstrating the Bagging technique applied to KNN models.
+  - `heart.ipynb`: Contains a model trained on the Heart Disease dataset using KNN.
+  - `load_digits.ipynb`: Notebook implementing KNN model for classification on the Load Digits dataset.
-- **Naive Bias**: Notebook implementing Naive Bayes algorithm for classification tasks.
+- **Naive Bayes**: Notebook implementing Naive Bayes algorithm for classification tasks.
+Also contains:
+  - `nb1.ipynb`: Implementation of predictive model based on the Titanic dataset.
+  - `Spam_Detection.ipynb`: Notebook for filtering out spam emails.
 - **Random Forest**: Notebook implementing Random Forest algorithm for classification and regression tasks.
+Also contains:
+  - `Digits_recognition_model.ipynb`: Notebook for implementing a model for digits recognition using Random Forest.
 - **SVM**: Notebook implementing Support Vector Machines algorithm for classification and regression tasks.
+Also contains:
+  - `digits_recognition.ipynb`: Notebook for implementing a model for digits recognition using SVM.
+  - `Iris.ipynb`: Contains classification models trained on the Iris dataset.
 - **Try_linear_regression**: Notebook experimenting with Linear Regression for predictive modeling.

 ## Usage